 {}

-This example was set to be favorable for marginal importance sampling so that it is possible to compare different marginal particle filters against the SPF-MPF for this nonlinear model.
-In addition, the original particle flows are compared to the SPF-MPF as well.
-The quantified performances of these filters for the quadratic univariate model are shown in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.
+This nonlinear example was set to be favourable for marginal importance sampling such that it would be possible to compare different marginal particle filters against the SPF-MPF.
+The original particle flows, GPF and SDPF, are compared to the SPF-MPF as well.
+The quantified performances for this quadratic univariate model are shown in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.

-Firstly, we compare the sequence of histograms achieved by propagating samples for the Gaussian particle flow, the scaled-drift particle flow and the stochastic particle flow.
-As it can be seen in Figure~\ref{fig:Sequence-of-histograms-1}, the stochastic particle flow provides the best distribution of particles to approximate the posterior density, denoting a higher level of accuracy and regularity of the flow approximation as a diffusion for this example.
+Firstly, we compare the sequence of histograms achieved when propagating samples by the GPF, by the SDPF and by the SPF-GS.
+As it can be seen in Figure~\ref{fig:Sequence-of-histograms-1}, for this example, stochastic particle flow provides the best distribution of particles to approximate the posterior density, denoting a higher level of accuracy and regularity of the flow formulated as a diffusion.

 Regarding the marginal importance densities illustrated in Figure~\ref{fig:Comparison-of-proposals-1}, we observe a high degree of similarity of the SPF-MPF proposal density to the marginal target density.
-In the same manner, the filtering density achieved by the SPF-GS accurately approximates the true posterior density, as shown in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.
-In Figure~\ref{fig:Marginal-SPF-density-1} we can see in detail the proximity of the SPF-MPF proposal density to both the marginal target density and to the true posterior density, along with some of the proposal mixture components (unweighted).
-The density proposed by the marginal (optimal) auxiliary particle filter is also very similar to the marginal target, providing an accurate solution, whereas all other filters propose densities less effective for this example.
-These observations are quantitatively captured by the performance data summarised in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.
+In the same manner, the filtering density achieved by the SPF-GS accurately approximates the true posterior density, as evidenced in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.
+In Figure~\ref{fig:Marginal-SPF-density-1} we can see in detail the proximity of the SPF-MPF proposal density to both the marginal target density and the true posterior density, along with some of the proposal mixture components.
+The density proposed by the marginal (optimal) auxiliary particle filter (MAPF) is also very similar to the marginal target, providing an accurate solution, whereas all other filters propose densities less effective for this example.
+These observations are quantitatively captured by the performance data summarized in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.

-\subsubsection{Cubic, univariate model}
+\subsubsection{Cubic, Univariate Model}

-The cubic, univariate model was tested with parameters shown in the following table.
+The cubic, univariate model was tested with parameters set as shown in the following table.

 {}